-Our flock is composed of Black and Blue Ameraucanas, as well as Splash and Mixed-Colour Easter Eggers, which means we get lots of fun-coloured chicks!
+Our flock is composed of Black, Blue, and Splash Ameraucanas, as well as Mixed-Colour Easter Eggers, which means we get lots of fun-coloured chicks!
 Easter Eggers are a farm favourite – from their charming muffs and beards, to their lovely blue eggs, to their hawk-like focus, these birds are ideal for backyard or mixed flocks.

 - Chicks are ready at the end of each month.
 For example, if you select “May” as your month, your chicks will be ready for pick-up by the end of May.